Louisiana State Penitentiary: 20th century operations

-The Louisiana Department of Public Safety & Corrections says that this facility opened as a state prison in 1901.
+The Louisiana Department of Public Safety & Corrections says this facility opened as a state prison in 1901.
 The state began transferring prison facilities out of the old penitentiary into Angola.
-The old penitentiary continued to be used as a receiving station, hospital, clothing and shoe factory, and place for executions until it finally closed in 1917.
-The history and archaeology of the old penitentiary provide insights into the structures and daily life of inmates at the time.
+The old penitentiary continued to be used as a receiving station, hospital, clothing, and shoe factory, and place for executions until it finally closed in 1917.
+The history and archaeology of the old penitentiary provides insights into inmates' structures and daily life.

-In September 1928, prisoners Cleveland Owen, Steven J. Beck, and James Heard, took two prison guards hostage and escaped from Camp E armed with .45 Colt automatics.
+In September 1928, prisoners Cleveland Owen, Steven J. Beck, and James Heard took two prison guards hostage and escaped from Camp E armed with .45 Colt automatics.
 Ten additional prisoners followed them out of the gates.
 The break was thwarted when the anticipated ferry was not positioned on the river's prison side.
 A gunfight between guards and prisoners ensued, leaving five prisoners dead.
 According to contemporary news reports, twenty-six persons were shot.
 "Trusty" prisoners who assisted the guards later sought pardons from Governor Huey Long.

-Charles Wolfe and Kip Lornell, authors of The Life and Legend of Leadbelly, said that Angola was "probably as close to slavery as any person could come in 1930."
+Charles Wolfe and Kip Lornell, authors of The Life and Legend of Leadbelly, stated that Angola was "probably as close to slavery as any person could come in 1930."
 Hardened criminals broke down upon being notified that they were being sent to Angola.
-White-black racial tensions in the society were expressed at the prison, adding to the violence: each year one in every ten inmates were stabbed.
-Wolfe and Lornell said that the staff, consisting of 90 people, "ran the prison like it was a private fiefdom."
+White-black racial tensions in the society were expressed at the prison, adding to the violence: each year, one in every ten inmates was stabbed.
+Wolfe and Lornell stated that the staff, consisting of 90 people, "ran the prison like it was a private fiefdom."